kwkuh/domain-bio/ROADMAP.md

   and full parity in tests and docs with the IPv4 path.

-- **Distribution & integrations** (ongoing, not a single milestone) Land `a-i.sh` as a documented or default option inside agent sandboxes and frameworks (the way nip.io became a default in Knative).
+- **Distribution & integrations** (ongoing, not a single milestone) Land Open-Domain as a documented or default option inside agent sandboxes and frameworks (the way nip.io became a default in Knative).
 This is how utilities like this actually get adopted — embedded in tooling other people already run, not via a single launch post.
 Concrete, useful PRs to relevant docs and